 It’s not always easy to determine if a pet has a fever or not.
 The general way many pet owners decide if their dog or cat is running a temperature is by feeling their nose.
 If it’s wet and cool, that’s a good sign the pet is healthy, but if it’s dry and hot that could mean the pet has a fever.
 However, there are better signs of fever in pets.
-Pet parents can tell right away when a pet isn’t feeling well, especially when they pass up their favorite CANIDAE or FELIDAE meal.
+Pet parents can tell right away when a pet isn’t feeling well, especially when they pass up their favorite CANIDAE meal.
 We can also tell if they’re warm by touching them.
 If your pet is running a fever, you need to know for sure, otherwise you may miss the reason for their fever.
 The best way to know for certain is to actually take their temperature using a rectal thermometer.

 Symptoms and Causes of Fever in Dogs and Cats